sarahsau/indoynab/README.md

 # indoynab |  [sarahsau.github.io/indoynab](https://indoynab.herokuapp.com/)

-An online, no-fuss YNAB converter for your Indonesian bank statements.
+An online YNAB converter for your Indonesian bank statements.
+No installation required, no sign-up needed, no file stored.

+Currently covering:
-Currently covering: Bank Central Asia (BCA), Bank Negara Indonesia (BNI), BTPN Jenius.
+- Bank Central Asia (BCA) - CSV and PDF statements
+- Bank Negara Indonesia (BNI)
+- Bank Syariah Indonesia (BSI)
+- BTPN Jenius

 As easy as 123: Select Bank > Select Statement > Convert.
-No installation required, no credential needed, no file stored.

 ### My bank isn't in **indoynab** yet, can you include it?
 Yes!
 Post your request to [the discussion forum](https://github.com/sarahsau/indoynab/discussions/categories/adding-a-bank-request), attaching a sample of the bank's statement.
 Please sanitize any personal information such as real name and account number.
 For PDF statements, you can use free programs like [Sejda PDF editor](https://www.sejda.com/pdf-editor) to remove personal info beforehand.